canada-ca/accelerators_accelerateurs-aws/HOWTOs/GC_AWS_LZ_Package/README.md

 ## GC Accelerator: AWS Landing Zone Package

 The GC Accelerator package for AWS Landing Zone contains documents and automation scripts, including:

 *	AWS Landing Zone Architecture – an overview of the AWS Landing Zone which is a baseline multi-account architecture to centrally manage identity and access management, governance, data security, network design, and logging across the AWS cloud platform.

 *	AWS Landing Zone Detailed Topology – a detailed architecture view of the Core and an example User Account.

 *	AWS Landing Zone Core Build Book – a step-by-step build book of the Core services.

 *	AWS Landing Zone User Account Build Book - a step-by-step build book when creating new User Accounts.

 *	AWS Landing Zone Build Spreadsheet – a template to use while building the GC Accelerator – AWS Landing Zone Detailed Topology.

 *	AWS Landing Zone PBMM Controls Mapping – a mapping of Customer Responsibilities that aligns the GC Security Control Profile for Protected B, Medium Integrity, Medium Availability (PBMM) with AWS services and features that can assist in meeting governance controls.

-These documents are available on the GC/Code site available for GC Access Only at this time.
+These DRAFT documents are available on the [GC/Code] (https://gccode.ssc-spc.gc.ca/GCCloudEnablement/AWS/tree/master/GC%20Accelerator%20-%20AWS%20Landing%20Zone%20Package%20(July%202019)) site available for GC Access Only at this time.
+Please contact zztbscybers@tbs-sct.gc.ca for feedback on the documentation.